DataSights Logo

 Multi-Entity Challenges

 Standard Xero API connections work per organisation, so multi-entity businesses need separate authorisations for each entity.
 Xero supports tracking categories for departmental reporting, but caps each organisation at two active tracking categories at a time.
-Finance teams with more than two reporting dimensions (for example, department, location, and project) hit this limit and need workarounds such as manual journals that combine categories.
 Per-organisation rate limits also stack: five entities mean five separate 60-calls-per-minute windows, which becomes a meaningful constraint when running end-of-period data pulls across every organisation at once.

 Webhooks as an Alternative to Polling